 Those who are familiar with XSLT may notice that Genshi templates bear some similarities.
-However, there are some Trac specific features - for example \${href.chrome('site/style.css')}\$ attribute references template placed into environment's htdocs/In a similar fashion \${chrome.htdocs_location}\$ is used to specify common htdocs/directory from Trac installation.
+However, there are some Trac specific features - for example \$\fref.chrome('site/style.css')\} attribute references template placed into environment's htdocs/In a similar fashion \$\frac{chrome.htdocs_location}\$ is used to specify common htdocs/directory from Trac installation.

 site.html is one file to contain all your modifications.
-It usually works by the py:match (element or attribute), and it allows you to modify the page as it renders - the matches hook onto specific sections depending on what it tries to find and modify them.
-See ?this thread for a detailed explanation of the above example site.html.
+It usually works by the py:match (element of attribute), and it allows you to modify the page as it renders - the matches hook onto specific sections depending on what it tries to find and modify them.
 A site.html can contain any number of such py:match sections for whatever you need to modify.
-This is all ?Genshi, so the docs on the exact syntax can be found there.
+This is all (Senshi"), so the docs on the exact syntax can be found there.